In 30 seconds…

 What are the Important PDE5 Inhibitors for Treating ED?

 So, we know the science behind PDE5 inhibitors.
 Now, we need to look at the drugs themselves.
 While there is a list that is ever-growing – including still unapproved newcomers like Mirodenafil, Lodenafil, and Udenafil – the most common medications in the group are more familiar.
 These are Sildenafil and Tadalafil.

-Sildenafil – or Sildenafil Citrate – is often sold with the brand name, Viagra.
+Sildenafil – or Sildenafil Citrate – is known due to the brand, Viagra, which uses it as its active ingredient.
 This is the original PDE5 inhibitor designed by Pfizer.
-However, different names don’t mean a different substance – and it is Sildenafil itself that does the heavy lifting in Viagra too.
+However, different names don’t mean a different substance – and it is the Sildenafil itself that does the heavy lifting.

 You can expect Sildenafil to be at its most effective around an hour after you have taken it – and its effects should last for about 4-6 hours.
 This should give you all the time you need to enjoy it.

 Importantly, it is licenced in the UK for the treatment of ED – while many of the less familiar PDE5 inhibitors are not.
 This is because many clinical trials have shown Sildenafil to work in about 80% of cases.
 One systematic review in European Urology of 150 different trials found that Sildenafil is the most effective PDE5 inhibitor there is.